-I am incredibly excited to be responding to the feedback of schools, playgroups and individuals asking for The Rhymers to provide early learning opportunities within the book series.
-One of the great advantages of being self-published is that I can respond quickly to this feedback and this post sets out these current developments and the learning opportunities for young children, covering alphabet, phonics, number, shape, colours and animals learning.
+I am incredibly excited to be responding to the feedback of schools, playgroups and individuals asking for The Rhymers to provide early learning resources within the book series.
+One of the great advantages of being independently-published is that I can respond quickly to this feedback and this post sets out these current developments and the learning opportunities for young children, covering alphabet, phonics, number, shape, colours and animals learning.

 Released at the end of 2015, the Alphabet Rhymers book has been incredibly well received.
 Full of vibrant pictures, this book is the ideal introduction to the alphabet.
 The Rhymers and Rising Rhymers take you through the day, spotting lots of alphabet words along the way.

 Each of my Rhymers’ stories has been written with phonetic learning in mind.
 Discussions with Key Stage One teachers has been incredibly helpful in ensuring that the books can be used as an additional teaching resource to support the children’s phonetic development.
 The Rhymers’ Kick and Quick is an excellent example of this.
 Children love the tongue-twisting Vowel Fowl Ducks of “Quack, Queck, Quick, Quock and Quuck”.
 See them in action in Kick and Quick’s video of their story below.

 As well as the opportunity to learn all the basic colours with the Colourful Rhymers book there are many other chances for discussions with your child on spelling, counting and spotting different objects of that colour, as the screenshots below show.
 I believe this is a book that will grow with the child and have far greater longevity than other ‘first colours’ books available in the marketplace.